![]() |

 Notes:

 This SPF record allows any host in the 32 address subnet which contains 192.168.0 to send mail for this and any host virtual domain, for instance, vhost1.com in the above example.
-NOTE: while /27 allows 32 IP addresses subnet rules remove 192.168.0.0 and 192.168.0.31 as the multicast and broadcast addresses respectively. [read more about IPv4 Classes]
+NOTE: while /27 allows 32 IP addresses subnet rules remove 192.168.0.0 and 192.168.0.31 as the network and broadcast addresses respectively. [read more about IPv4 Classes]

 The domain SPF is returned from a sender-domain query constructed from the sender's email address.
 Thus, if the sender = info@example.com sender-domain = example.com.

 example.com.
-IN TXT "v=spf1 mx/27 -all" ; AND example.com.
-IN SPF "v=spf1 mx/27 -all"This record has the same effect as a:192.168.0/27 above but will cost a further DNS look up operation whereas the IP is already available.
+IN TXT "v=spf1 mx/27 -all"This record has the same effect as a:192.168.0/27 above but will cost a further DNS look up operation whereas the IP is already available.

-If the domain contains multiple MX servers the domain SPF would stay the same but each mail host should have a SPF record.
+If the domain contains multiple MX servers the domain SPF would stay the same but each mail host should have a defensive SPF record.

 Example 4: Assumes that the domain never sends mail from ANY location - ever.
 Typically you would do this to prevent bogus mail for everyone else - it is a supreme act of self-sacrifice!